Eduardo0104/Eduardo0104/Readme.md

 - :house_with_garden: I’m from Brazil.

-- 🔭 I am a fifth semester systems analysis student<br>and my focus is backend development
+- 🔭 I am a third semester systems analysis student<br>and my focus is backend development

 - 🌱 I’m currently learning<br>  **PHP, JavaScript, HTML, CSS, React and Node.JS**, applying it to my personal projects